What to Expect During A Telemedicine Visit

 - Write down your questions!
 As you would before an in-person visit, we recommend taking a moment to jot down a list of two or three questions you want to address so that you won't forget anything important.

 - Need language interpreting services?
-Let your healthcare team know and we will coordinate ahead of your visit!
+Let your healthcare team know and we will ensure you have the proper support for your visit.